 It is the responsibility of the Head Teacher to ensure that, as far as possible, final grades are an accurate reflection of each student's achievement of the course outcomes.
 Hence the Head Teacher may exercise appropriate professional judgment in finalising marks to ensure that this requirement is met and that marks reflect an appropriate pattern of grades.

-All students will participate in a Report Conference with a member of the school executive each time they receive a report.
+All students will participate in a Report Conference after receiving a report.
 During this conference students will evaluate their progress during the semester and set learning goals for the next semester.